-Now entering his eighth year as the head coach of the UC Santa Barbara men's water polo program, Wigo continues to instill these same principles in the Gauchos: faster in the pool, higher in the national rankings and stronger overall as UCSB takes on the best teams in the country.
+Now entering his 15th year as the head coach of the UC Santa Barbara men's water polo program, Wigo continues to instill these same principles in the Gauchos: faster in the pool, higher in the national rankings and stronger overall as UCSB takes on the best teams in the country.

 In 2006, just his second season with the program, Wigo led the Gauchos to a 21-14 overall record, marking the team’s first 20+ win season since 1990.
 In 2008, he led UCSB to a 17-11 overall record and a 4-4 mark in the Mountain Pacific Sports Federation.
 The 11 losses marked the fewest by the program since 1985 and the four conference wins were the most since 1993.

 In June of 2008, Wigo was named UCSB's Director of Water Polo and assumed the reigns of the women's water polo program in addition to his men's coaching duties.
 During the 2009 women's season, Wigo guided the Gauchos to a 17-12 record - an 11-win turnaround from the previous season and the program's best record since 2005.
 UCSB took second at the inaugural Big West Conference Championships.
 He led the team to an 18-12 record in 2010 and a 16-13 mark in 2011, marking the first time in program history that the team has posted three-consecutive winning seasons.
 After compiling a three-year record of 51-37 (.580), coaching 10 All-Big West players and two All-Americans, Wigo handed the reigns of the women’s program over to Cathy Neushul in the summer of 2011.